marinasundstrom/xamarin-forms-app/README.md

 * Web API, with Open API definition (Swagger)
 * Azure SQL Edge (ARM64) for storage - EF Core for ORM

+**Notice:** This project is being developed on an M1 MacBook, since the MS SQL Server image does not support the ARM64 architecture, we use Azure SQL Edge instead.

+If you run on x86-64, you can just uncomment the lines for SQL Server in the ```tye.yaml``` file.

 ## Development Requirements

 * .NET 5 SDK